Course Outline

 Requirements

-No prior knowledge of Agile methodologies is required, but experience in managing or executing construction projects is recommended.
+No prior knowledge of agile methodologies is required, although experience in managing or executing construction projects is recommended.

 Target Audience